vogler/FlowMeter/log.md

     - E.g. changed water from 10C to 54C (~5s IR temp.), resistance took >1min to change from 77kOhm to 28kOhm, would have taken even longer to reach 20kOhm.
 The other flow sensor (84.6-13.6kOhm range) went from 80kOhm to 24kOhm in 10s and to 16kOhm in 20s.
     - -> changed back to 1st flow sensor
   - After changing back to 1st flow sensor the 2nd Wemos D1 mini broke?
 Post-mortem:
-    - Does not boot realiably anymore.
+    - Does not boot reliably anymore.
 Can connect via serial, but initially it just crash-looped with 'Fatal exception (0): epc1=0x4023a09c, ...'
     - Not able to flash (or do anything with esptool): 'Failed to connect to ESP8266: Timed out waiting for packet header'
       - Checked https://github.com/espressif/esptool#bootloader-wont-respond
 - 22.01.2020:
   - fix-logs.py to normalize logs
   - fix-logs.sh to delete spurious start/flow{1,3}/stop sequences, kept ~/shower.org.log (after fix-logs.py) to drop diff from InfluxDB (TODO)
 - 23.01.2020: Tried to debug bricked 2nd D1 mini again.
-  - Hall effect sensor was connected to 5V and signal on D5 is then also a square wave between 0 and 5V (checked yesterday on oscilloscope).
-Its sheet said 5V, but get same wave with 3.3V.
+  - Hall effect sensor was connected to 5V and signal on D5 is then also a square wave between 0 and 5V (checked yesterday on oscilloscope with the 2nd flow sensor).
+For the 2nd flow sensor I get the same wave with 3.3V.
 Maybe should have connected it to 3.3V instead?
+Later found out that only the 2nd one works with 3.3V whereas the 1st flow sensor needs at least 5V.
   - Could that have killed it?
 Google search says Wemos D1 mini's GPIO pins should be 5V tolerant:
     - https://forum.arduino.cc/index.php?topic=428521.msg2955576#msg2955576
     - Some people say it could break it after some time.
 However, mine was running fine for 9 months and only broke after reconnecting the initial flow sensor, so more likely there was some problem there (but connections were fine).